royanikseresht/WebLegacy/README.md

 ✅ **Web Accessibility** – Designed with accessibility in mind, making the content usable for all users.
 ✅ **Live News Updates** – The **news.html** page fetches and displays the latest internet-related news.
 ✅ **Pagination System** – Users can navigate through multiple pages of news articles.
+✅ **Interactive Timeline** – Implement a timeline feature to showcase internet history dynamically.
+✅ **VR Integration** – Potentially incorporate a VR experience for a more immersive historical journey.
+✅ **Multimedia Content** – Adding videos, podcasts, and interviews about the internet’s evolution.
+✅ **User Feedback System** – Implement a form where visitors can share thoughts or suggest improvements.
+✅ **Enhanced Accessibility** – Further improvements for users with disabilities, including better screen reader support.

 ---